 The Group's electricity business is carried out by four of its subsidiaries: NPP Kozloduy, TPP Maritsa East 2, NEK and ESO.
 NPP Kozloduy, TPP Maritsa East 2 and NEK generate electricity through a nuclear power plant, a thermal power plant and multiple hydro power plants, respectively and sell their electricity on the regulated and free markets (including the balancing market).
 NEK also buys electricity on the regulated market.
-NEK's principal customers are the four end suppliers and, in its capacity as the supplier of last resort, approximately 30 customers who are connected to the high voltage grid.
+NEK's principal customers are the four end suppliers, the four medium and low voltage distribution companies and ESO and, in its capacity as the supplier of last resort, approximately 30 customers who are connected to the high voltage grid.
 NEK also exports electricity via its joint venture Transbalkan Electric Power Trading Greece Sale of electricity S.A. - NECO S.A.
 ESO is responsible for electricity transmission and owns and operates Bulgaria's high-voltage electricity grid.